pb4git/Ocean-of-code/README.md

 In the end, the action chosen is the one that minimizes `futureDamageTakenFromMines - damageDealtToOpponent + damageReceivedFromOpponentRetaliation`.

 Some key advantages of this search are:
+- In extreme cases, the search remains well-behaved and insensitive to edge-cases:
+--- If the opponent position is known with 100% certainty, the algorithm behaves like a **3-ply deep minimax**, for efficient fighting.
+--- If the opponent position is not known, the algorithm behaves like a **5-ply deep space-filling-mine-avoiding** algorithm
+--- In between, the search is able to balance both requirements
-- it is possible to **balance aggressiveness, mine evasion and silence usage**
+- It is possible to **balance aggressiveness, mine evasion, torpedo avoidance and silence usage**
-- silence may be tuned to "jump" over mine fields and evade incoming torpedoes: this fits my objective to minimize silence usage overall
+- Silence may be tuned to "jump" over mine fields and evade incoming torpedoes: this fits the strategic objective to minimize silence usage overall
+- Ability to find **natively all types of combinations** within the same framework, and to **combine objectives** such as using surface + silence away to both avoid a torpedo and not enter a minefield

+## Tweaks

+In no particular order, a large amount of tweaks were added to tune the evaluation function.

+- The silence cost is largely reduced if a torpedo was launched
+- Favor Move after Torpedo to charge faster
+(((not finished)))